 Taurine is able to reduce the oxidative stress (tissue breakdown) following intense exercise and thus positively influence muscle growth and increase performance.
 When skeletal muscle is strained to a large degree, the body naturally builds free radicals which can damage the cells in the muscle tissue.

 Appropriate supplementation of Taurine will prevent the production of superoxide-anions and reduce the oxidative stress on the muscle tissue.
 3. At the same time it increases the content of Thiol in the skeletal muscle neutralising various nitrogen-based radicals.
 This reduction of oxidative destruction results in an overall improvement in muscular performance.

 L-arginine is an amino acid well-known to muscle and strength builders.
-The key effect of L-arginine is improved blood flow and effectiveness of the immune system.
-Both are desire side-effects for athletes, although there are no known studies about how L-arginine influences muscle hypertrophy itself.
+Blood flow and effectiveness of the immune system increase as a result of additional intake of Arginine.
+There are no clinical studies on how L-arginine itself influences muscle hypertrophy.
 Recommended doses for athletes are between 4,000 mg und 8,000 mg per day.

 L-Carnitine is probably the most well-known amino acid in sport.
-L-carnitine transports fats molecules into the mitochondria (cell’s power plants), where they are converted into energy.
-This makes it possible for the body to convert fat into energy decreasing the chance that muscle tissue needs to be broken down to produce nutrients and energy.
+The amino acid L-carnitine transports fat molecules into the mitochondria (cell’s power plants).
+The mitochondria converted the fat molecules into energy.
+Consuming additional Carnitine decreases the chance that the body breaks down muscle tissue to produce nutrients and energy.
 L-carnitine is therefore an essential component of an athlete’s nutritional plan.

 - “Casperson SL et al.: Leucine supplementation chronically improves muscle protein synthesis in of older adults consuming the RDA for Protein; Clin Nutr.
 2012 Feb 20 ↩